 Federal law, 28 USC 1746, Unsworn Declaration Under Penalty of Perjury, allows an unsworn declaration to be used, rather than a sworn or affirmed affidavit made before a notary.
 The document must include the following statement above the signature:

 “I declare (or certify, verify, or state) under penalty of perjury that the foregoing is true and correct.
 Executed on (date).“

 A Federal notary, state notary or notary stamp is not required.
 The unsworn declaration may be made inside or outside of the United States, with different wording used for each case.
 This simplifies the paperwork process for submitting many forms to a Federal agency, by eliminating the need to use a notary.
 However, some forms, a deposition, an oath of office, or an oath before a specified official still need a notary.

-According to the House Report, the primary goal of the legislation was to eliminate the inconvenience of finding a notary every time an affidavit needed to be signed, by permitting use of unsworn declarations under penalty of perjury, in lieu of affidavits.
+According to the House Report, the primary goal of the legislation was to eliminate the inconvenience of finding a notary every time an affidavit needed to be signed, by permitting the use of unsworn declarations under penalty of perjury, in lieu of affidavits.

 Federal Law, 28 USC 1746